binste/chicago_safepassage_evaluation/README.md

 The analysis was developed on a 3.1 GHz Intel Core i5 with 16 GB RAM.
 However, a reproduction of the results was tested and worked with only 10 GB RAM in a Docker container.

 ## Data
 With the exception of the crime dataset, all raw data files are provided under `data/raw`.
 The crime dataset is over 1.5 GB and could therefore not be hosted on GitHub.
 However, the notebook in the folder `0_download_data` will by default download it for you and put it in the correct folder.
 The information on crimes should not change much for the years used in this analysis and a download from the original source should work.
+Note, however, that the results still might vary slightly if you reproduce this due to the download of the crimes dataset.
+If you want exactly the same crimes dataset as I have, open up a GitHub issue and I can look into it.

 Some of the processed datasets are included.
 However, the dataset used to estimate the Poisson regressions (`est_df`) could, due to its size, not be uploaded to GitHub.
 It will be reproduced if you follow the order of execution explained in the following section.